barolab/foobar-infra/README.md

-  tf-teardown-us  Destroy the GKE cluster (US) kube-init-eu    Get the Kubernetes contexts and put them in ~/.kube/foobar-eu  (EU) kube-init-us    Get the Kubernetes contexts and put them in ~/.kube/foobar-us (US) help            Print this help message
+  tf-teardown-us  Destroy the GKE cluster (US) kube-init-eu    Get the Kubernetes contexts and put them in ~/.kube/foobar-eu  (EU) kube-init-us    Get the Kubernetes contexts and put them in ~/.kube/foobar-us (US) get-client-cert Get the client certificate from the foobar namespace get-mtls        Send an HTTP request to foobar using mtls help            Print this help message
 ```